Article

 Other ethical factors, such as privacy, compliance, and intellectual property usage also influence AI-related organizational decisions.
 For example, Hartikainen points out that some AI-powered models have been trained using copyrighted material, contributing to a prominent problem lawmakers are working to solve.

-Understanding the ethical nuances of AI tools is vital, leading some teams to invest significant energy into the effort, such as appointing AI ethics officers or leading initiatives dedicated to the cause.
+Understanding the ethical nuances of AI tools is vital, leading some teams to invest significant energy into the effort, such as appointing AI ethics officers or leading AI ethics initiatives dedicated to the cause.

 Establish a Shared Language Around AI